 Despite the heavy censorship and restrictions that have been enacted in China, a VPN is a simple and easy solution that will consistently get through the Great Firewall and unblock content.

-While a good VPN will cost a few dollars per month, it is a small price to pay for getting completely unrestricted internet and access to all your favorite sites.
+While a good VPN will cost a few dollars per month, it is a small price to pay for getting completely unrestricted internet and access to all your favorite sites, with a lot more privacy.

 Whenever you are using a VPN in China, be sure to only go with a safe, trusted, and reputable VPN provider.
 As we pointed out above, most of the VPNs on the market are not suitable to use because: